ISO 6709

+The third edition ISO 6709:2022 was published in 2022.

 The second edition consists of a main part and eight annexes (Annexes A through H).
 The main part and Annexes A and C give encoding-independent general rules to define items to specify geographic point(s).
 Annex D suggests a display style for human interface.
 Annexes F and G suggest styles of XML expression.
 Annex H suggests string expression, which supersedes the first edition of the standard.

 General rules

 Items

 A geographical point is specified by the following four items: